Country Guide: Australia

 - All animals imported to Australia must meet the requirements of the Australian Department of Agriculture and Water Resources and will be quarantined upon arrival.

-- Shippers must select a quarantine station for the animal prior to import.
+- Owners of the goods must select a quarantine station for the animal prior to import.

 - Animals may be visited by only the person identified as the importer during the quarantine period